INNOVATION

 Deep Tissue Massage

-I started researching tools and the techniques currently used in bodyworks and massages.
-Among them, the elbow pressure was particularly interesting as it enables to direct intense pressure when massaging more fibrous tissues in order to melt away muscle tension.
+I began researching tools and techniques currently used in bodywork and massage.
+Of these, elbow pressure was of particular interest, as it allows intense pressure to be applied when massaging more fibrous tissues to release muscle tension.

-I envisioned a wearable massage device that would enable the user to provide elbow pressure with their hands.
+I envisioned a wearable massage device that would allow the user to apply elbow-like pressure while massaging with their hands.

-To do so, I would have needed to virtually ‘move’ the elbow under the palm of the hand, so that the same kind of pressure can be provided by pushing the hand itself into the body.
+To do this, I would have had to virtually “move” the elbow under the palm of the hand, so that the same kind of pressure could be applied by pushing the hand itself into the body.

 Development

-I used CNC rapid-prototyping techniques to test different ways of wearing the device.
-The first prototype (the one in light blue in the image below), was pivoting on the skin when pressed against the body.
-After a number of iterations, I finally switched from an elastic band to a ‘clip’ solution.
+I used CNC rapid prototyping techniques to test different ways of wearing the device.
+The first prototype (the one in light blue in the image below) spun on the skin when pressed against the body.
+After a number of iterations, I eventually moved from an elastic band to a “clip” solution.

 Wearable Massager rapid prototype